dwilliam62/debian-btrfs-boot/Plan.to.config.debian.btfs.boot.device.md

 ## Purpose: Properly configure a Debian 12 or 13 boot drive with Btrfs subvolumes during install

+❌🚧 DEVELOPMENT PREVIEW — DO NOT USE THIS SCRIPT AT THIS TIME 🚧❌ This plan and the script are under active development and not yet ready for production installs.

 ```text
 Use during the Debian 12/13 install with GPT partitioning and UEFI.
 After
 partitioning the drive in the GUI, switch to the shell and fetch this script